How Money Disappears

 Summary

-Key words: cash, banknotes, government money, private money, the course of cash, war on cash, legal tender status, payment tigers.
+Key words: cash, banknotes, government money, private money, the curse of cash, war on cash, legal tender status, payment tigers.

 Fractional Bank Money